lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ### Initial Registry Contents

 The initial registry contents is shown in the table below.
-It lists entries for several evidence encoding including an entry for the Conceptual Message Wrapper (CMW) {{I-D.ietf-rats-msg-wrap}}.
+It lists entries for several evidence encoding OIDs including an entry for the Conceptual Message Wrapper (CMW) {{I-D.ietf-rats-msg-wrap}}.

 | OID              | Description                  | Reference(s)     | Change Controller |
 |------------------|------------------------------|----------------  |-------------------|